WHOISABHISHEKADHIKARI/100seotools/docs/GOOGLE_SEARCH_CONSOLE_SITEMAP_GUIDE.md

 ### 2. Updated robots.txt
 Added sitemap index as the primary sitemap reference.

+### 3. Why use a Sitemap Index?
+Using a Sitemap Index (`sitemap-index.xml`) allows you to **showcase** your different content sections clearly to Google.
+Instead of one giant list of URLs, Google sees your content organized by type (Tools, Blog, Categories).
+This helps with:
+- **Faster Discovery**: Google knows exactly where to find specific content types.
+- **Better Reporting**: In Search Console, you can see index coverage errors *specifically* for your Tools or Blog.
+- **Scalability**: As you add more tools, you update the tools sitemap without affecting the others.

 ---

 ## 📋 How to Submit to Google Search Console